Stefan-Macovei-Grigoras/kindergarten-game/README.md

 ---
 ## **Get Started**
 Ready to begin your adventure?
-Simply open the game in your browser, pick your character, and let the journey to school begin!
+Simply open the game in your browser and let the journey to school begin!
 [Try the game](https://shimmering-speculoos-1239f5.netlify.app/)

 ---